MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-shared-computer-activation-for-office-365-proplus.md

 Shared computer activation lets you to deploy Office 365 ProPlus to a computer in your organization that is accessed by multiple users.
 Here are some examples of supported scenarios for using shared computer activation:

-- Threee workers at a factory share a computer, each using that computer to use Office during their eight hour shift.
+- Three workers at a factory share a computer, each worker using Office on that computer during their eight-hour shift.
-- Fifteen nurses at a hospital use five different computers throughout the day to use Office.
+- Fifteen nurses at a hospital use Office on five different computers throughout the day.
 - Five employees connect remotely to the same computer to run Office.
-- Mutliple employees use a computer in a conference room or some other public space in the company to run Office.
+- Employees can use Office on a computer that's located in a conference room or some other public space in the company.

 The most common shared computer activation scenario is to [deploy Office 365 ProPlus to shared computers by using Remote Desktop Services (RDS)](deploy-office-365-proplus-by-using-remote-desktop-services.md).
 By using RDS, multiple users can connect to the same remote computer at the same time.
 The users can each run Office 365 ProPlus programs, such as Word or Excel, at the same time on the remote computer.